by Karen A Boudrie

 by Aaron E. Looney

-The NOPD is asking for the public's assistance in locating a suspect wanted in connection with the investigation into a business burglary in the Eighth District.
+The NOPD is asking for the public's assistance in identifying and locating Four subjects wanted in connection with multiple vehicle burglaries in the Eighth District.

 ...in your inbox.

 Starting the application process is easy—just apply online today.
 You can also print the Civil Service application and Personal History forms (DOWNLOAD them here).

 Mobile Traffic Units are deployed at locations throughout the City to supplement and support traffic enforcement by the NOPD.

 The Traffic Camera Safety Program deters red light violations, reduces speeding violations, increases traffic situational awareness and reduces collision severity.

 Request a Mobile Traffic Unit

 In 2010, Mayor Mitch Landrieu invited the DOJ into New Orleans to partner in reforming and strengthening the New Orleans Police Department.

 The department is well on its way to complying with a federal consent decree that is serving as a blueprint for building a world-class police department that protects and serves its community.

 View the data